 - Chile Lemon Purple Sweet Potato Roasted French Fries

-Preheat the oven to 475 degrees F, and adjust a rack to the center.
+- Preheat the oven to 475°F, and adjust a rack to the center.

-In a small bowl, combine the oil, chile paste, Tamari or soy sauce, ginger, sugar and salt.
+- In a small bowl, combine the oil, chili paste, Tamari or soy sauce, ginger, sugar and salt.

-Place the baking sheet in the preheated 475 degree F oven and roast until they are golden brown on all sides, about 30 minutes.
-(You should gently toss/filp them about halfway through the cooking time.)
+- Place the baking sheet in the preheated 475°F oven and roast until they are golden brown on all sides, about 30 minutes.
+(You should gently toss/flip them about halfway through the cooking time.)

 - Add a double layer of paper towels to another baking sheet, and when the fries are done, add them on top of the towels to drain and cool.